 NOTE: In order to take a test that is given in MyMathLab, each of the homework sets covered on the test must be completed with a grade of at least 80%.
 Otherwise MyMathLab will not allow you to open the test.
 Deadlines for online tests will not be extended for those who can't access the test due to unfinished homework.
+For any pencil-and-paper tests in class, the same 80% criterion must be met in order for you to be given a test.

 The final exam will be cumulative.
-It is scheduled for Tuesday, December 7, at 9:35 a.m.
+It is scheduled for Tuesday, December 6, at 9:35 a.m.
 Please plan accordingly.
 Your grade on the final may also count in place of your one lowest test grade (or one absence on a test), if that is to your advantage.